-My current research focuses on deep learning in the area of fluid simulations.
+My current research focuses on deep learning in the area of liquid simulations.
 The basic idea is to accelerate and refine the simulations with machine learning techniques.
-Accordingly, part of my research deals with the intelligent interpolation of fluid simulations.
-In addition, I am currently also investigating upsampling methods for particle-based data.
+Accordingly, part of my research deals with learning reduced representations of fluid simulations or investigating upsampling methods for particle-based data.
+In recent work, I have also tried to increase the robustness of learning fluid behavior using physically induced biases.

 Since 2018 I’m a Ph.D. candidate in Nils Thuerey’s group.